asyncapi/website/pages/docs/tutorials/getting-started/asyncapi-documents.md

       $ref: '#/channels/userSignup'`}
 </CodeBlock>

 The AsyncAPI document is a machine-readable definition of your Event-Driven API.
-This document can be used afterward to generate documentation and code, validate the messages that `Example application` sends, and even apply API management policies to your messages before they arrive to the broker.
+That document can be used afterward to generate documentation and code, validate the messages that `Example application` sends, and even apply API management policies to your messages before they arrive at the broker.

-Your API documentation is now machine-readable –easily parseable by code— so the myriad of useful applications is endless.
+Your API documentation is now machine-readable (easily parseable by code) so the myriad of useful applications is endless.